rikedyp/documentation/language-reference-guide/docs/system-functions/r.md

 └∊─────────────────────────────────────────────────────────────┘
 ```

-## Change numerals to their expanded names, using a function
+Change numerals to their expanded names, using a function:
 ```apl

      ∇r←f a;n